suavelad/SumSub/readme.md

+# SUMSUB APPLICANT BASIC IMPLEMENTATION

-##  SumSub Applicant Creation Flow
+##  SumSub Applicant Flow

+  ###### Applicant Creation Flow (I implemented Individual Applicant)
-    - Make the API call the SumSub
+    - Make the API call the SumSub Create Applicant Endpoint
     - Save the response of the DB (if successful)

+  ###### Applicant Document Upload Flow
+    - Make the API call the SumSub Document Upload Endpoint
+    - Save the response of the DB (if successful)
+    - Check if all document has been uploaded if YES, call the Alert API to notify SumSub so they can commence the verification

+  ###### Verification of the Applicant Status
+    - Listen to the webhook to get the status of verification (applicantReviewed webhook) and then save to the DB